CrossFi-Africa-Ecosystem/crossfi-projects-submissions/projects/dezenmart.md

 # Project Name: [Dezenmart]

 ## Project Description
-DezenMart is shaping the future of eCommerce.
+Dezenmart is shaping the future of eCommerce.
 It is a decentralized marketplace designed to empower artisans, creators, and small businesses by connecting them directly with buyers through a secure and transparent platform.

 ## Features
 - eCommerce